gogochushij/permupuzzles-russian/README.md

 ![](https://i.ytimg.com/vi/ciNiUuRvmbk/maxresdefault.jpg)
 (Copyright hr-fernsehen)

 The picture is a still from German quiz-show "wer weiss es?".
-The rules of this puzzle (presented in the final round of the show) are the following: the first 3-letter word is given, and each next word must be a permutation of the previous word plus exactly one new letter (ach -> a**u**ch -> **l**auch -> **s**chlag).
+The rules of this puzzle (presented in the final round of the show) are the following: the first 3-letter word is given, and each next word must be a permutation of the previous word plus exactly one new letter (ach -> a**u**ch -> **l**auch -> **s**chlau).

 Here is a generator of such puzzles.
 It uses a dictionary and generates a puzzle like the above.